Tampa Bay Lightning: Post-championship disappointments (2004–2008)

-On February 13, 2008, it was announced that Palace Sports & Entertainment had agreed to sell the Lightning to OK Hockey LLC, a group headed by Oren Koules, a producer of the Saw horror movies, and Len Barrie, a former NHL player and real estate developer.
+Following their playoff exit, on August 7, 2007, Absolute Hockey Enterprises, a group led by Doug MacLean, announced it had signed a purchase agreement for the team and the leasehold on the St. Pete Times Forum.
+The group announced it planned to keep the team in Tampa.
+However, the sale was canceled in November, 2007, when Absolute failed to pay an initial $5 million.
+On February 13, 2008, Palace Sports & Entertainment agreed to sell the Lightning to OK Hockey LLC, a group headed by Oren Koules, a producer of the Saw horror movies, and Len Barrie, a former NHL player and real estate developer.

-The Lightning were active during the trade deadline, similar to the previous season.
-More notable trades included Vaclav Prospal's trade to the Philadelphia Flyers in exchange for prospect Alexandre Picard and a conditional draft pick.
+During the 2007–08 season, the team was active at the trade deadline.
+Trades included Václav Prospal's trade to the Philadelphia Flyers in exchange for prospect Alexandre Picard and a conditional draft pick.
 Additionally, former Conn Smythe Trophy winner Brad Richards and goaltender Johan Holmqvist were traded to the Dallas Stars in exchange for goaltender Mike Smith and forwards Jussi Jokinen and Jeff Halpern, as well as a fourth-round draft pick in 2009.
-Jan Hlavac, a regular contributor, was also traded, moving to the Nashville Predators in exchange for a seventh-round pick in 2008.
-Defenseman Dan Boyle was re-signed to a six-year contract extension reportedly worth $40 million.
+The team significantly declined and finished with 71 points.
+Upon winning the draft lottery, they would use their first overall pick to select Steven Stamkos.